cogini/kubernetes_health_check/README.md

   This returns app status for the Kubernetes `livenessProbe`.
   Kubernetes continuously checks if the app is alive and working as expected.
-  If it crashes or becomes unresponsive for a specified period of time, Kubernetes kills and replaces the container.
+  If it becomes unresponsive for a specified period of time, Kubernetes kills and replaces the container.
+This check should be lightweight.

-  This check should be lightweight, only determining if the server is responding to requests and can connect to the DB.
   """
   @spec liveness :: check_return()
   def liveness do